Online Physics Competition

 Download Questions/Submit Answers

 The Competition took place on Wednesday, December 6th, 2017 between 7:30am (EST) and 5:30pm (EST).
-The Contest Analysis along with the list of winners will be posted here in early January, 2018.
+The Contest Analysis along with the list of winners is posted below.

 Log in with your team username and password to write the contest here .
 You will not be able to log in before or after the competition.